Prathmesh-S/Defect-Detection/README.md

 `/debs-acm-challenge-example` - the example given by the organizing body

+- follow [/debs-acm-challenge-example/README](./debs-acm-challenge-example/README.md) for how to run the docker container with the data
-- follow [/debs-acm-challenge-example/README](/debs-acm-challenge-example/README) for how to run it
+- follow [/debs-acm-challenge-example/RUN_CLIENT](./debs-acm-challenge-example/RUN_CLIENT.md) for how to run our client locally

 ## Data + Local Evaluator Download